Air Source Heat Pump Installation Cost

 You may need to meet certain criteria regarding your property type and system specifications to become eligible.
 It's always best to check with your local council or a certified installer for further advice before proceeding with the work.

-- Warm Homes Local Grant — Low-income homes across England may be eligible for grants of up to £15,000 to cover energy efficiency upgrades, including heat pump installations.
+- Warm Homes Local Grant — Low-income households in England may be eligible for grants of up to £15,000 to cover energy efficiency upgrades, including heat pump installations.

-- Home Energy Grants and Loans (Scotland) — Scottish homeowners may qualify for grants of £7,500–£9,000 for pump installations, with interest-free loans available to cover additional costs.
+- Home Energy Scotland Grant and Loan — Scottish homeowners may qualify for grants of £7,500 to £9,000 for new heat pump installations, with interest-free loans available to cover any additional costs.
+Note that replacement heat pumps are not eligible for the grant, though an interest-free loan of up to £7,500 may be available.

-Domestic heat pump installations also currently benefit from 0% VAT until 31 March 2027 (instead of the standard 5%), helping to reduce upfront heat pump costs even further.
+Domestic heat pump installations also currently benefit from 0% VAT until 31 March 2027, rather than the standard 5% rate, helping to reduce upfront costs further.

 For a hybrid heating system, is it better to have a ground source heat pump or an air source heat pump?
 What would you recommend?